Macros

 When / Unless

-A cleaner conditional when you only care about one branch.
-The & body with ~@body lets you write multiple expressions without an explicit do.
+A conditional for when you care about only one branch.
+Pairing & body with ~@body lets the caller write several expressions without spelling out a do.

 LOON